smallrye/smallrye-config/extensions/sources/memory/README.md

 You can disable the config source by setting this config:

-    MemoryConfigSource.enabled=false
+    io.smallrye.ext.config.source.memory.enabled=false

-You can disable the change notification eventson changes by setting this config:
+You can disable the change notification events on changes by setting this config:

     MemoryConfigSource.notifyOnChanges=false